LouisSimpson/FrontEnd---Assignment-2/README.md

 My confidecne with the use of GitHub to clone repos etc for my work has also greatly increased during the module.

+## Things not fully achieved

+There were things that i was not happy with for the website, i was not 100% happy with the responsive design and had issues with this changing after every commit to git hub.
+It would be okay before a commit and then it wouldnt work as it should once cloned again.

+I was also unable to get the "position:Fixed" CSS attribute to work for the footer for some reason